 The sales industry has gone through a dramatic transformation over the past decade.
 Advancements in digital and computing technologies have enabled informed buyers to exercise more control in the buyer-seller relationship.
-In addition, marketing and sales has moved more and more from a traditional outbound format to an inbound model.
-An industry that had been considered an intuitive art has been driven more and more toward technology, data and science, bringing significant efficiencies and automation.
-This kind of analytics has not only helped in managing the sales force but has brought in more predictability about customers’ behaviors in the sales process as well.
+In addition, marketing and sales have moved from a traditional outbound format to an inbound model.
+An industry considered an intuitive art had been driven more and more toward technology, data, and science, bringing significant efficiencies and automation.
+This kind of analytics has helped in managing the sales force and has brought in more predictability about customers’ behaviors in the sales process.
 These tools now enable an enterprise to develop its own structured sales processes based on data and science — for more predictability and increased success.

 Benefits of Structured Sales Process

-Research by Steve Martin, a teacher at the University of Southern California Marshall School of Business, looked at features that distinguished top performing sales organizations from others.
-His findings from an extensive survey of sales professionals bears out the importance of a structured sales process – indicating organizations that perform at higher levels employ more supervised, formal sales processes and set high goals with accountability.
+Research by Steve Martin, a teacher at the University of Southern California Marshall School of Business, looked at features that distinguished top-performing sales organizations from others.
+His findings from an extensive survey of sales professionals demonstrate the importance of a structured sales process, indicating that organizations that perform at higher levels employ more supervised, formal sales processes and set high goals with accountability.

-A company can use its actual historical and customer experience of what actions, at what time and in what order have best achieved the most successful outcomes, as well as profiles of customers with the most propensities to buy.
-With this data available, management can develop a unique, specific and defined a structured sales process based upon what has proven most successful in the past.
-The more data and the more past transactions, the more precise, repeatable and predictable the process can be.
+A company can use its actual historical and customer experience of what actions, at what time, and in what order have best achieved the most successful outcomes, as well as profiles of customers with the most propensities to buy.
+With this data available, management can develop a unique, specific, and defined structured sales process based upon what has proven most successful in the past.
+The more data and the more past transactions, the more precise, repeatable, and predictable the process can be.

 Real-time data also provides management the visibility to see and closely monitor crucial metrics and key performance indicators quickly and clearly in order to have the ability to be proactive and ensure that the sales process is being followed as defined.
-Management is not only able to monitor the defined sales process but also to quickly evaluate results and test alternatives to continuously refine and improve the process structure as new data is processed.
+Management can monitor the defined sales process, quickly evaluate results, and test alternatives to continuously refine and improve the process structure as new data is processed.